nijine/simple-cf-site/README.md

 # simple-cf-site
 A basic terraform module that stands up an AWS Cloudfront-based website backed by S3.
+All resources created with this module are compatible with AWS Free Tier pricing\*.

+\* - Actual costs will vary based on site traffic, file storage needs, etc.

 ## Inputs
 ### Required: